 There is no doubt, music making in the Queen City has advanced to an international standard over the past century, and the country’s leading concert instrument in the town hall has certainly had a part to play.
 This year the Organ Trust’s four concerts will showcase some of the city’s leading musicians.

-23 May (2pm): Young Stars – four young organists, currently studying at university, will demonstrate their remarkable skills in a wide-ranging concert.
+23 May (2pm): Rising Stars – four young organists, currently studying at university, will demonstrate their remarkable skills in a wide-ranging concert.

 15 August (2pm): Dr Indra Hughes will present a programme that includes Liszt’s famous Fantasy and Fugue on the Chorale, Ad nos ad salutarem undam, one of the great works in the organ repertoire. … see full programme

 26 September (2:30pm): Nicholas Forbes, DoM at the cathedral of St Patrick and St Joseph in Auckland, will join the Auckland Youth Orchestra in Saint-Saëns’ ‘Organ’ Symphony.
 This concert will also go on tour to Hamilton (11 Sept.), Thames (12 Sept.), and Napier (18 Sept).

 All Auckland concerts are free and begin at 2pm with the exception of the Auckland Youth Orchestra concert (26 Sep) which will have a 2.30 start.